Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Real Clifford algebra and competing orders

 \subsection{Single-flavored QBT}

 For single-flavored QBT the Nambu Hamiltonian in Eq.~(\ref{eq:ND-kinetic}) is eight dimensional, and $i\Gamma_j$ are purely real.
-Since $i M$ is also real, we first seek to answer the following questions.
-What is the maximal number of $q$, so that for $p \geq 0$ the dimensionality of the real representation is \emph{eight}, and mutually anticommuting $p+q$ matrices satisfy the Clifford algebra $C(p,q)$?~\footnote{The Clifford algebra $C(p,q)$ defines a set of $p+q$ mutually anticommuting matrices, where $p(q)$ of them squares to $+1(-1)$.} The answer is \emph{seven}.
+Since $i M$ is also real, we first seek to answer the following question.
+For eight-dimensional real and mutually anticommuting matrices closing the Clifford algebra $C(p,q)$, what is the maximal value of $q$ in the set of all possible values of $p \geq 0$?~\footnote{The Clifford algebra $C(p,q)$ defines a set of $p+q$ mutually anticommuting real matrices, where $p \; (q)$ of them squares to $+1 \; (-1)$.
+For example, the maximal number of mutually anticommuting two-dimensional real matrices is three and they are $\sigma_1$, $i \sigma_2$ and $\sigma_3$, where $\sigma_{1,2,3}$ are the standard Pauli matrices.
+Since $\sigma^2_1=\sigma^2_3=+1$ and $(i \sigma_2)^2=-1$, together they close $C(2,1)$ Clifford algebra of real matrices, with $p=2$ and $q=1$.} The answer is \emph{seven}.
 They constitute $C(0,7)$ Clifford algebra.
-Two of them, namely $\Gamma_1$ and $\Gamma_2$, be two imaginary kinetic energy matrices, and $M_j$ are \emph{five} mutually anticommuting mass matrices, with $j=1,\cdots, 5$~\cite{andras-thesis}.
-There exists another imaginary Hermitian matrix $i \Gamma_1 \Gamma_2$ that anticommutes with the kinetic energy and satisfies the requisite criteria of a mass matrix.
+Two of them, namely $\Gamma_1$ and $\Gamma_2$, are two imaginary kinetic energy matrices, and $M_j$ are five mutually anticommuting imaginary mass matrices with $j=1,\cdots, 5$~\cite{andras-thesis, okubo}.
+See also Table~I of Ref.~\cite{herbut-isospin}.
+There exists another imaginary Hermitian matrix $i \Gamma_1 \Gamma_2$ that anticommutes with the kinetic energy and being purely imaginary it also satisfies the requisite criteria of a mass matrix.
 But, $i \Gamma_1 \Gamma_2$ commutes with five other mass matrices.
-Therefore, single-flavored QBT system altogether supports \emph{six} mass matrices, which we show explicitly in Table~\ref{tab-2}.
+Therefore, single-flavored QBT system altogether supports six mass matrices, which we show explicitly in Table~\ref{tab-2}.
 The $i \Gamma_1 \Gamma_2$ mass can be identified as the QAHI.
 Next we consider topological defects in such a system.